 Jason O’Ceannobháin is a wildlife, equine and portrait artist based in the historically rich town of Celbridge, Co.
 Kildare, Ireland.

-I traveled through many parts of Europe and Australia in search of new encounters and opportunities.
+In 2007 I traveled through many parts of Europe and Australia in search of new encounters and opportunities.